rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 In this article we will attempt to build the remote code execution engine - the backend platform for websites such as [Hackerrank](https://hackerrank.com), [Leetcode](https://leetcode.com) and others.

-If, for some reason you're unfamiliar with the websites mentioned above, the basic flow of such websites is described below:
+If, for some reason you're unfamiliar with the websites mentioned above, the basic usage flow is described below:
 - Client sends code
 - Backend runs it and responds with output